-Total: 4 hours /week Lecture: 4 hours/week Tutorial: 0 hour/week Practical: 0 hours/week Lab: 0 hours/week
+Total: 4 hours /week Lecture: 4 hours/week Tutorial: 0 hour/week Practical: 0 hours/week

 This course provides basic knowledge of the normal structure and function of the systems of the human body.
 The content prepares the student to understand how the body system works together and its relation among all body systems.